 Making perfectly light and fluffy pancakes takes the right ingredients and technique.
-Both buttermilk and real butter are essential to achieving the best taste and texture – And make sure you don’t overmix the batter!
+Both buttermilk and real butter are essential to achieving the best taste and texture – just make sure you don’t overmix the batter!
 Follow these steps, and you’ll be making wonderfully pillowy pancakes in no time.

 Step 1: Whisk Dry Ingredients